Paid (in-full) Invoice Template

 - Limits a company’s accounts receivables

-- Increases likelihood of client’s paying on-time
+- Increases the likelihood of clients paying on time

-- Can be unaffordable to clients
+- Can be unaffordable for clients

 - No revenue from late fees and interest

 From a client’s perspective, paying debts on time and in full is helpful because it can improve a credit score.
 This is because one of the key factors influencing a credit score is the “credit utilization ratio,” which is the amount of revolving credit a person is using divided by the total amount of revolving credit available to that person.